VIDEO| 40 Best Things to Do in New York City | New York City Travel Guide

 What to Eat in New York City

-New York City is a huge foodie capital in the U.S.A.
+When planning your trip to New York City, know that the city is a huge foodie capital in the U.S.A.
 It’s got the finest international food, its fusion and its community neighborhoods like : Little India, Koreatown, Little Italy, Chinatown, and more.
-You’ll find great food from cheap hole-in-the-wall eateries to five star restaurants.
-Read Top Foodie neighborhoods in New York
+You’ll find great food from cheap hole-in-the-wall eateries to five star restaurants or my favorite cheapies, falafel and breakfast trucks.
+Read Top Foodie neighborhoods in New York.

 Getting Around New York City

 The Big Apple is a pedestrian city, where residents commute by subway, bus, taxi, Uber and foot.
 Vulnerable to weather, other people and its zealous ambitions, makes New Yorkers survival based.